linode/manager/docs/development-guide/12-managing-dependencies.md

 The best case scenario here is that all packages in the dependency tree have been updated to accept the security patch, and we can update the direct dependency using the instructions above.

-More often this will not be the case, however, and we'll need to force Yarn to resolve to the patched version using the `resolutions` field in `package.json`.
+More often this will not be the case, however, and we'll need to force pnpm to resolve to the patched version using the `resolutions` field in `package.json`.
 Depending on the situation, you will need to update one or all of the `package.json` files in this repo.